dfelinto/blender-manual/animation/techs/object/constraint.rst

 FIXME(TODO: Internal Link;
 [[#Example|"solar system" example above]]
-), I used it to first stick the camera to the "moon", then to the "earth", and finally to nothing, using two :guilabel:`Copy Location` constraints with :guilabel:`Offset` set, and their :guilabel:`Influence` cross-fading together…
+), I used it to first stick the camera to the "moon", then to the "earth", and finally to nothing, using two :guilabel:`Copy Location` constraints with :guilabel:`Offset` set, and their :guilabel:`Influence` cross-fading together...

 - More anecdotal, you can also, for some constraints using an armature's bone as target, animate where along this bone (between root and tip) lays the real target point (**0.0** means "full-root", and **1.0**, "full-tip").